Red Nation Film Festival is the “Home to Native Documentary Voice”

 Joanelle Romero the Winner of Armin T. Wegner Humanitarian Award in 2005 for the vision to see the truth… and the courage to speak it.

-Romero is the only American Indian director, producer, music composer, writer to be this close to OSCAR nomination; With over one million hits on youtube to date!
+Romero is the only American Indian director, producer, music composer, writer to be this close to OSCAR nomination; with over two million views on youtube to date!

 American Holocaust is very powerful and honest.
 It is probably more than most non-Indian people, and unfortunately, most Indian-people, want to acknowledge or hear. it is a laboring and sad truth that anyone who is truly Indian understands and lives with to some degree everyday. as polarizing as this movie is, it’s existence is critical for the hundreds of thousands of people that come to understand more about the real-story and for those that need to reflect and heal as they walk their own red-road. thanks for sharing these voices with me keep it up…